Product Education and Training – The InterConnecting Automation Way

 All InterConnecting Automation’s technical instruction is delivered in a clear and concise method.
 The company’s videos and tutorials are specific and address points at various levels of training.
 The tutorials cover time-saving suggestions and advanced programming techniques, as well as showing programming examples that are common on simple automation controls.
 The company’s mission is for students who complete the courses to feel comfortable with basic through advanced PLC programming.

 Many participants use the online video training to begin with to learn the basics of the products and then move to the more advanced courses.
-All the completed courses offer Continuing Education Credit to those who finish and pass the course.
-The most advanced classes attract those students who want to learn more and attend the training in a classroom with hands-on access to the products, including how to program a machine from scratch.
+Continuing Education Credit is available to those who finish and pass the required course.
+The onsite classes attract those students who want to learn more and attend the training in a classroom with hands-on access to the products, including how to program a machine from scratch.
 This type of real world use is what people are looking for in this type of high-level training so they can use the knowledge in their everyday work day.
-Bell explains: “We offer most of this type of training on-site at large companies.
+Doug explains: “We offer most of this type of training on-site at large companies.
 It’s full of information but you also get play time.
 What could be more fun than a group of engineer types sitting in a room programming!”

-Although the outlook for the training industry is bright, Bell doesn’t envision any drastic changes in the near future.
-“The only variations I expect to see is more video courses on existing products and new courses offered on innovative products being introduced such as the Productivity Series.
-We have also seen the larger companies ask for customized classes for their employees which we conduct on site for multiple training sessions,” said Bell.
+Although the outlook for the training industry is bright, Doug doesn’t envision any drastic changes in the near future.
+“The only variations I expect to see is more video courses on existing products and new courses offered on innovative products being introduced such as additions to the Productivity Series.
+We have also seen the larger companies ask for customized classes for their employees which we conduct on site for multiple training sessions,” said Doug.

 There is also a continued need for training on existing products.
 Even though the first PLCs were produced approximately 30 years ago, the product lasts a long time.
 In fact, the products can last longer than people.
 Employees change jobs, retire, or leave the company for other reasons but the PLCs keep going and new or different employees need to be trained on how to best use the product.